-Although being the sole rest-stop with a Shell petrol station, caravan park and motel, the cafe does not exploit its strategic position but serves reasonably-priced meals and beverages.
+Although being the only rest-stop with a Shell petrol station, caravan park and motel, the cafe does not exploit its strategic position but serves reasonably-priced meals and beverages.

 The cosy and inviting pub-style cafe will definitely set visitors at ease.
 It opens daily, 365 days annually from 6am -9pm.

 Can you spot your country’s currency on the wall?
-If not, why not be the first when you are here to paste the notes and coins on the wall.
+Why not be the first when you are here to paste the notes and coins on the wall.